benedictuskenny/Dashboard_MIS/README.md

 R-shiny Apps: https://benedictuskenny.shinyapps.io/ProjectSIM/

 Data source: BPS Jawa Timur

-Due to missing original data, some of the data is dummy data.
+Notes: Due to missing original data, some of the data is dummy data.
 Missing data were replaced with prediction values using Linear Regression.